htjb/maxsmooth/docs/source/theory.rst

 This section has been adapted from section 4 of the ``maxsmooth`` paper in order to explain how the algorithm works.
 What follows is a discussion of the fitting problem and the
 ``maxsmooth`` algorithm.
-To restate concisely the problem being fitted we have
+To state concisely the problem being fitted we have

 .. math::